apalania/PRADclass/README.md

 * Requests sample input from user, containing gene expression values of selected biomarkers (for a sample dataset, please see 'Datasets' below).
 * Loads the Random_Forest.rds model object and predicts the sample class (benign, indolent, or aggressive) along with the probability of the predicted class.
 	- If the prediction probability is weaker than 0.4, then the predicted class is deemed 'Ambiguous'.
-* Provides a refined command-line interface for: [PRADclass](https://apalania.shinyapps.io/PRADclass)
+* Provides a refined command-line interface for: [PRADclass](https://apalania.shinyapps.io/PRADclass) webserver.

 MODELS
 -------